Sakkara Necropolis : The Eternal Gateway

 Sakkara as the Royal Burial Ground of Memphis

 Memphis, once the capital of ancient Egypt, relied on Sakkara as its main necropolis.
 Nearly every dynasty from the First to the Roman Period left its mark on this site.
 The location was carefully chosen based on spiritual alignment—on the west bank of the Nile where the sun sets, symbolizing death and the journey to the afterlife.
+This sacred landscape connects strongly to temples such as the Temple of Seti I and other royal monuments.

 Early Dynastic Tombs and Mastabas